 You can reach Mount Kilimanjaro National Park by both airways and roadways.

 Roadways: The park is a two-hour drive from Arusha.
-From Moshi town it takes around one hour to reach the Marangu Gate of the national park.
-While from Kilimanjaro International Airport it is only one hour and half drive time.
+From Moshi town, it takes around one hour to reach the Marangu Gate of the national park.
+While from Kilimanjaro International Airport it is only one hour and a half drive time.

 Airways: Direct flights from all the major International airports and domestic airlines from Tanzania are easily available to Kilimanjaro International Airport.